Board of Directors

 As an active participant and supporter of the NBAA, with prior board member experience he is pleased to be on the BOD and looking forward to the challenges and rewards the PNBAA has to offer.
 Outside the office and in addition to boating, wakeboarding, golf, and snow skiing he also enjoys flying his C-180 seaplane around the great Pacific Northwest.

-Rachel is currently the Chief Financial Officer at Erin Air, a Seattle Based Private Jet Charter Operator.
-Rachel is originally from O’ahu Hawaii and most recently resided in Spokane, Washington for almost 15 years after graduating from Gonzaga University.
+Rachel is currently the Executive Vice President at Erin Air, a Seattle Based Private Jet Charter Operator.
+Rachel is originally from O’ahu Hawaii and lived in Spokane, Washington for almost 15 years after graduating from Gonzaga University.
 While in Spokane, she worked at the former Red Lion Hotels Corporation headquarter office in various accounting and finance related positions; in addition, she worked for almost 6 years as a restaurant consultant and operator assisting private entrepreneurs establish and grow their restaurant and bar operations.

 Rachel relocated to the Seattle area in 2014 and transitioned into the manufacturing industry where she led finance and daily plant operations for a locally based global industrial machinery company.
-She founded the Women in Manufacturing Washington Chapter to help women in the industry gain access to a network of peers and consistent relevant professional development opportunities and now serves on the National Women in Manufacturing Educational Foundation.
+She founded, and continues to chair, the Women in Manufacturing Washington Chapter to help women in the industry gain access to a network of peers and consistent relevant professional development opportunities.
 In working with aerospace manufacturers, she developed a strong interest in aerospace and aviation and accepted an opportunity with Erin Air in 2020.
 Her current role with Erin Air is a perfect mix of accounting, finance, operations, maintenance (highly like manufacturing) planning, customer service, and hospitality.
+In addition to PNBAA, Rachel also serves on the Board of Directors for Impact Washington, Women in Manufacturing Educational Foundation, serves as a Trustee for CAMPS Health Trust, and also volunteers on the Raisebeck Aviation High School Career & Technical Education Advisory Board.

 Matthew Dalme is a Flight Dispatcher for IAC/Expedia Global, LLC.
 Matthew began his aviation career in 2014 after accepting the role of Scheduler for IAC/Expedia Global.
 After several years Matthew's role expanded to that of the West Coast based Dispatcher.
 Matthew is a FAA Certified Dispatcher having earned his Dispatcher License from Universal Weather in 2014.
 Prior to his position on the PNBAA Board of Directors, Matthew was an active member of PNBAA having volunteered at numerous PNBAA events.
 Matthew joined the PNBAA board in June 2018.